lxsang/ROS-packages/inria_demo/README.md

 roslaunch inria_demo minimal.launch
 ```

-From another terminal, run the SLAM algorithm on the desktop using
+From another terminal, run the SLAM algorithm on the desktop using:
 ```sh
 # The ROS master uri must be the IP address of the Raspberry Pi, which actually run a ros master
 # replace the following address with the PI's address